 - Security at the front desk will use access control to determine entry into schools.
 School doors will be locked at a certain time during the day, and at that point, all guests must be buzzed -in to the front office by a security staff member.
-Visitors should plan ahead to build in time for the new sign-in process as they prepare to go to a school. - All visitors must present valid photo identification during every visit to Orange High School. - Only legal parents/guardians visiting Orange High School for official school business will be allowed into the facility. - All visitors must sign in and out, wear a valid visitor's pass, walk through our weapons detection system, and be escorted to their destination by a security monitor. - All visitors must be escorted back to the security desk to sign out, return the visitor's pass, and exit Orange High School. - Parents are asked to encourage your child(ren) to report safety concerns because it is the right thing to do.
+Visitors should plan ahead to build in time for the new sign-in process as they prepare to go to a school. - Students are not permitted to park in the school parking lots.
+Parking is for staff only. - All visitors must present valid photo identification during every visit to Orange High School. - Only legal parents/guardians visiting Orange High School for official school business will be allowed into the facility. - All visitors must sign in and out, wear a valid visitor's pass, walk through our weapons detection system, and be escorted to their destination by a security monitor. - All visitors must be escorted back to the security desk to sign out, return the visitor's pass, and exit Orange High School. - Parents are asked to encourage your child(ren) to report safety concerns because it is the right thing to do.
 Reassure students that it is not "tattling" but good citizenship.
 Students must understand the dangers of not reporting and the importance of reporting.